 Colorado law currently specifies three mechanisms by which revenue in excess of the cap is refunded to taxpayers: a sales tax refund to all taxpayers ("six-tier sales tax refund"), the Earned Income Tax Credit (EITC) to qualified taxpayers, and a temporary income tax rate reduction.
 The refund amount determines which refund mechanisms are used.
-Figure 57 shows the anticipated refund that will be distributed through each mechanism according to the revenue projections in this forecast and the statutorily defined refund mechanisms.
+Figure 43 shows the anticipated refund that will be distributed through each mechanism according to the revenue projections in this forecast and the statutorily defined refund mechanisms.

 In FY 2014-15, the amount needed to be refunded exceeded the threshold that activates the state EITC, as specified by Section 39-22-123, C.R.S.
 Colorado taxpayers who qualify for the federal EITC can claim 10 percent of the amount they claim on their federal tax return on their state tax return for the 2015 tax year.
-The amount refunded through this mechanism was estimated to be \$85.7 million.
-However, based on actual tax returns received thus far, the total amount of EITCs claimed is likely to be closer to \$75 million.

-The state EITC was only a TABOR refund mechanism for one year.
-The credit becomes permanent after the year it is used as a refund.
-After the use of the EITC as a refund mechanism for FY 2014-15, it became available to qualifying taxpayers as a regular income tax credit on an ongoing basis and will reduce revenue to the General Fund through a reduction in income tax liabilities and higher income tax refunds.
+The amount refunded through this mechanism is estimated to be \$85.7 million and the credit is estimated to average about \$217 per qualifying household.
+The state EITC is only a TABOR refund mechanism for one year because it becomes permanent after the year it is used as a refund.
+After the use of the EITC as a refund mechanism for FY 2014-15, it becomes available to qualifying taxpayers on an ongoing basis and will reduce revenue to the General Fund through a reduction in income tax liabilities and higher income tax refunds.